A Mighty Bloodless Substitute for Work

 It’s not that these networks are bad.
 On the contrary.
 I get a great deal of personal and professional value out of Twitter and email.
 But Inbox Zero means I care more about building relationships and getting real work done than I do about my narcissistic tendencies of knowing who’s talking about me on Twitter.
 It means I care more about doing my best creative work than about keeping up with the Real-Time Web and being instantly accessible via email.

 To be addicted to our inboxes is the path towards errors of omission.
 Or, to paraphrase Robert Louis Stevenson: Inboxes are good enough in their own right, but they are a mighty bloodless substitute for work.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.